Does your child interrupt conversations, whether between adults or children? Learn how to stop your child from interrupting, all without a meltdown.

 Get more tips:

-And read My Mouth Is a Volcano by Julia Cook with your child.
+And read My Mouth Is a Volcano (affiliate link) by Julia Cook with your child.
 The story talks about why kids interrupt and ways to stop.

 Your turn: What are your tips on how to stop your child from interrupting?